dat-ecosystem-archive/docs/docs/usingdat-cli.md

 ## Downloading Data

-Similar to git, you do download somebody's dat by running `dat clone <link>`.
-A dat link is like an http:// link, but with special properties.
+Similar to git, you do download somebody's dat by running `dat clone <read-key>`.
+A dat read key is like an http:// read key, but with special properties.

 As an example, we created a dat that you can download.
 It just contains a couple of small files.